MarcuSpade/robots/configs/go2_velodyne_config/README.md

 ## 1. Quick Start

-You don't need a physical robot to run the following demos.
+You don't need a physical robot to run the following demos. yeah

 ### 1.1.
 Walking demo in RVIZ: